colinhemphill/haversack/README.md

 }
 ```

-There is no enforcement of standards on the version number—Haversack will do a simple `===` equality check to determine if the version number has changed.
+There is no enforcement of standards on the version—Haversack will do a simple `===` equality check to determine if the version has changed.
 Any change in version number, forward or backward, will cause the stored data to be deleted to await new data with the current version number.
 If previous data was stored without a version number, the data will be invalidated when a version number is introduced.

+Using a string for the version is especially useful if you want to create a hash of a data set to dynamically determine whether or not to invalidate the cache.

 ## Reset the Stored Value